Gutter Cleaning Business Overview

-- Whenever you are working at heights, always make sure that you use fall arrest gear.
+- Whenever you are working on a roof, always make sure that you use fall arrest gear.

 - Estimates will widely vary depending on the amount of debris in the gutter, the size of the home, and any unforeseen challenges.

-- Remember that gutters and supports are a relatively weak material and will not stand any direct weight, so be sure to use secure ladders that will support your weight well.
+- Remember that gutters and supports are relatively weak material and will not stand any direct weight, so be sure to use secure ladders that will support your weight.

-- You need to take care of pressure washers.
+- You need to take care when using pressure washers.
 High water pressure will very easily damage relatively fragile surfaces.